collective/collective.honeypot/README.rst

 **Important**: in Plone 3 you will get an error when running buildout with ``-fixes`` in a zcml line.
 So in Plone 3.3 you do not need an explicit zcml line, but we always load the fixes.
+Also, I have seen one Plone 3 site that could not start up due to some incompatibility between our ``z3c.jbot`` dependency and either Plone Go Mobile or grok.
+So do test it out locally before rolling it out on a server.

 What does that do?